-One of the first things about Iceland that stands out to visitors is its climate.
-After all, it’s hard not to notice: the majority of Iceland is south of the Arctic Circle, and locals are used to weather and daylight patterns that would disorient most people from other parts of the world.
-From what to wear to how when to visit, here’s what you need to know about thriving in Iceland’s climate.
+Most of Iceland is south of the Arctic Circle.
+Locals are used to weather and daylight patterns that are unusual in other parts of the world.
+From what to wear, to how and when to visit, here’s what you need to know about thriving in Iceland’s climate:

-Iceland’s climate less extreme than the nation’s name might suggest.
-The Gulf Stream provides Iceland with a maritime climate that features mild summers and winters.
+Iceland’s climate is less extreme than its name suggests.
+The Gulf Stream provides Iceland with a maritime climate, featuring mild summers and winters.
 Most visitors to Iceland arrive in the summer months, from June to August.
 Iceland experiences crisp summers.
-In the Southwestern part of the island, where Reykjavik is located, summers usually range in temperature from about 55 to 70 degrees.
+In the Southwestern part of the island, where Reykjavik is located, summers range in temperature from about 55 to 70 degrees.

-Iceland’s winters are relatively mild considering what you might expect from a nation near the Arctic Circle, but that doesn’t mean the winter weather isn’t tough to manage.
-Iceland weather can shift on a dime, and snow and rain can come on seemingly out of nowhere.
-Many of Iceland’s tourist attractions close for the winter, but one big advantage of visiting during the colder months is that you’ll be arriving during Northern Lights season.
+Iceland’s winters are relatively mild considering what you might expect from a nation near the Arctic Circle.
+But the weather can shift on a dime, and snow and rain can happen unexpectedly.
+Many of Iceland’s tourist attractions close for the winter, but one big advantage of visiting during the colder months is that you’ll be arriving during the Northern Lights season.

 How To Dress For Iceland’s Climate

-Scandinavians have a saying: “there is no bad weather, only bad clothing.”
-You’re likely to hear this phrase once or twice on your visit to Iceland, and there are few destinations where it rings more true.
+Scandinavians have a saying: “There is no bad weather, only bad clothing.”
+You’re likely to hear this phrase once or twice on your visit to Iceland, and there are few destinations where it rings truer.

-The most important thing to remember when packing for a trip to Iceland is that the weather can change very quickly.
+The most important thing to remember when packing for a trip to Iceland is that the weather can change quickly.
 You may experience bright sunshine, overcast skies, and driving rain within the span of an hour.
-Iceland is also often quite windy.
-Because of this, you’ll want to wear lots of layers when you’re out exploring.
+Iceland can also be windy.
+Because of this, you’ll want to wear layers when you’re out exploring.
 Button-up flannels and thick sweaters are great to have on hand.
-(Once you arrive, you might want to pick up a lopapeysa, a traditional Icelandic sweater, for extra coziness.)
+Once you arrive, you might want to pick up a lopapeysa, a traditional Icelandic sweater, for extra coziness.

-When it comes to footwear, you’ll want to pack hiking boots or an equivalent shoe for exploring the countryside.
-Iceland’s terrain can be rugged, slippery, and wet—regular sneakers just don’t cut it in the same way hiking boots do.
-Even if you spend all your time in Reykjavik, you may be glad you to have boots that can keep your feet dry in the case of snow or accumulating rain puddles.
+When it comes to footwear, pack hiking boots or an equivalent shoe for exploring the countryside.
+Iceland’s terrain can be rugged—regular sneakers don’t cut it in the same way hiking boots do.
+Even if you spend all your time in Reykjavik, you may be glad that you have boots to keep your feet dry!